slapdau/apple-pascal-time/README.md

  * **`OLDSTART.TEXT`** -- The original version of a system startup application that would read the system RTC, and update the Pascal system date automatically.
 Uses `SYSSTUFF.TEXT` and `CLOCKSTUFF.TEXT`.
- * **`IIGSCLK.TEXT`** -- An Apple IIgs clock reading routine intended to be linked directly into a program.
-Originally intended for use in KEGS and its descendants.
+ * **`IIGSCLK.TEXT`** -- An Apple IIgs built-in clock reading routine intended to be linked directly into a program.
+Works on a real IIgs ROM 03 and in GSport with ROM 03.
  * **`NOSLOTCLK.TEXT`** -- A No Slot Clock reading routine.
-Doesn't do a proper search for the clock installation location.
-Simply assumes that it is accessible at $C3xx.
-This works just fine inside an Applewin emulator.
+Does a search for the clock installation location the same way that version 1.4 of the ProDOS 8 driver does.
+Works on a real enhanced Apple //e with a Manilla Gear No-Slot clock inserted under the CF ROM.
+It also works just fine inside an Applewin emulator.
+ * **`CLOCK.TEXT`** -- A unit that defines the Pascal interface to call either driver.
  * **`CALLRDTIME.TEXT`** -- A simple host program that links to either `IIGSCLK.TEXT` or `NOSLOTCLK.TEXT`, calls the ReadClock procedure and displays the current time and date.